fbpx

 #Overview

-WP Fusion includes an import tool that allows you to import existing contacts from your CRM as new WordPress users.
+WP Fusion includes an import tool that allows you to import existing contacts from your CRM as new WordPress users, and generate passwords for them.

 To start an import, navigate to the Import Users tab, and select a tag or list in your CRM to use for the import.